On this page

 A few clarifications:

-SeCreateTokenPrivilege(peinit could create tokens), but the convention is that authd is the source of truth for who-gets-what privileges. peinit can mint tokens directly in emergencies (when authd is not yet running) but normally delegates. - peinit is not the only TCB process. authd, loregd, eventd, lpsd are also at TCB level.
+kacs_create_tokenis peinit's normal, specified path — no authd interaction is needed for those.
+Every other identity is requested from authd, the source of truth for who-gets-what privileges. - peinit is not the only TCB process. authd, loregd, eventd, lpsd are also at TCB level.
 They have their own jobs.

 - peinit does not handle user sessions directly.
 Users sign in via authd; authd produces tokens; peinit launches the session's first process.
 The user's session is managed by authd, not peinit.